GasLom/BRaiNN-bioacoustics/README.md

 Russ, J., 2021.
 Bat calls of Britain and Europe.
 Bat Biology and Conservation, Pelagic Publishing, Exeter, England.

 ## Acknowledgements:

 The authors would like to thank the [OpenBright Foundation](https://openbright.org.uk/) and trustee Elizabeth Molyneux for their support and funding, and the [University of Wolverhampton](https://www.wlv.ac.uk/) for the Invest to Grow PhD Studentship funding.
 Finally, thanks also go to Catherine Povey ([Just Mammals Ltd](https://www.justmammals.co.uk/)) for her expertise and useful discussions.
-## Acknowledgements:

-The authors would like to thank the [OpenBright Foundation](https://openbright.org.uk/) and trustee Elizabeth Molyneux for their support and funding, and the [University of Wolverhampton](https://www.wlv.ac.uk/) for the Invest to Grow PhD Studentship funding.
-Finally, thanks also go to Catherine Povey ([Just Mammals Ltd](https://www.justmammals.co.uk/)) for her expertise and useful discussions.